kudashevs/laravel-share-buttons/README.md

 by default, it binds a ShareButtons class instance to the `sharebuttons` alias.

 Publish the package config and resource files.
 You might need to republish the config after major changes in the package.
-In the case of major changes, it is recommended to backup your config file somewhere and republish a new one from scratch.
+In the case of major changes, it is recommended to back up your config file somewhere and republish a new one from scratch.

 ```bash
 php artisan vendor:publish --provider="Kudashevs\ShareButtons\Providers\ShareButtonsServiceProvider"